Although they can be entertaining, the following are more

 your imagination, adding items to it as you go: At the sink,

 reach for the SOAP, and find the soap dish full of MILK.
 Wash

 your hands with that, and then comb HONEY into your hair with

 a FORK.
 Finally, pick up a bouquet of FLOWERS and smile at the

 mirror.
-Repeat each item while mentally reviewing your "movie,"
+Repeat each item while mentally reviewing your "movie"

 and you'll remember all five things, even the next day.

-I cdnuolt blveiee taht I cluod aulaclty uesdnatnrd waht I
+I cdnuolt blveiee taht I cluod aulaclty

-thought slpeling was ipmorantt.
+and I awlyas thought slpeling was ipmorantt.

-so why not try these mental tricks?
+not try these mental tricks?